cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf-with-chef/index.html.md

 title: Deploying Cloud Foundry with Chef
 ---

-A set of Chef cookbooks exist that allow you to set up a production-ready Cloud Foundry PaaS.
+This means of deploying Cloud Foundry is an ongoing effort maintained by the Cloud Foundry Community to set up a production ready PaaS.
+Alternatively, operations professionals are encouraged to use [BOSH](../bosh/index.html) as VMware and EMC's supported way of providing and consuming publicly available releases.

 ### Requirements